The APP Scam Epidemic: Behavioral Intelligence as a Game-Changer

 Discover how to scam-proof the future

-Considering the huge—and rising—losses that APP scams cause, it is unsurprising that this type of fraud has quickly become a topic of debate and a major driver of change in fraud-liability frameworks.
+Considering the huge—and rising—losses that APP scams cause, it’s not surprising that APP fraud has quickly becoming a major driver of change in fraud-liability frameworks.

 Until recently, most regulators mandated banks to compensate customers for unauthorized fraud, such as the compromise of account credentials.
 APP scams were often overlooked because the fraudulent payment is initiated by the customer themselves—albeit under deception by the fraudsters.